Standard terms for supplying electricity and gas to npower select domestic customers

 b.
 You can also find details of our prices, charges and fees, other than those or the supply of gas electricity, in clause 8 below or by calling customer services on 0800 975 1354 (generally free from most landlines and should be free from a mobile).

-i.
-You will receive combined gas and electricity bills (rather than receiving separate bills for each fuel) unless You specifically ask to have separate bills; and
+● You will receive combined gas and electricity bills (rather than receiving separate bills for each fuel) unless you specifically ask to have separate bills; and

 e.
 Any combined bill will show the charges for gas and electricity separately.

 g.
-You should check the details of Your promotion and any extra terms and conditions that apply.
+You should check that details of your promotion and any extra terms and conditions that apply.

 6. Changes to our prices, fees or the terms of this agreement

-i. no later than 20 working days after (but not including) the date on which the increase in the prices or fees or any other unilateral change to the terms of this agreement takes effect We have received notification under the Master Registration Agreement (for electricity) or the Network Code (for gas) or both that another supplier will begin to supply Your home within a reasonable period of time and the supplier does so; or
+● No later than 20 working days after (but not including) the date on which the increase in the prices or fees or any other unilateral change to the terms of this agreement takes effect we have received notification under the Master Registration Agreement (for electricity) or the Network Code (for gas) or both that another supplier will begin to supply your home within a reasonable period of time and the supplier does so; or

-ii.
-You have entered into a new agreement with Us which comes into effect no later than 20 working days after (but not including) the date on which the price or fee change or any other unilateral change to the terms of this agreement takes effect.
+● You have entered into a new agreement with us which comes into effect no later than 20 working days after (but not including) the date on which the price or fee change or any other unilateral change to the terms of this agreement takes effect.

+b.
+If you owe us money and we object to you transferring your supply to another supplier, you must pay us any money you owe within 30 working days of us telling you that we object to the transfer.
+As well as paying this money, you should also get in touch with your new supplier to make sure that they will register you as their customer within the 30-working-day period.
+If you don’t pay the money you owe within 30 working days, the changes to the price or fee we told you about will apply.

 c.
-If You owe Us money and We object to You transferring Your supply to another supplier, You must pay Us any money You owe within 30 working days of Us telling You that We object to the transfer.
-As Well as paying this money, You should also get in touch with Your new supplier to make sure that they will register You as their customer within the 30-working-day period.
-If You don’t pay the money You owe within 30 working days, the changes to the price or fee We told You about will apply.
+When we change prices, we will either estimate the meter reading on the date the price change takes place or if you have a functional smart meter and we are able to do so, take a remote reading at the relevant time.
+We’ll use this reading to work out your charges at the old prices up to the date we change the price (unless you give us an actual meter reading on that date in which case we will use that to work out your charges).
+We will then use the new prices from the date.

 d.
-When We change prices, We will estimate the meter reading on the date the price change takes place and use this reading to work out Your charges at the old prices up to the date We change the price (unless You give Us an actual meter reading on that date in which case We will use that to work out Your charges).
-We will then use the new prices from the date the price change takes place.

-e.
-If any change or cost is imposed by or as a result of any action, order or decision, or imposition by any governmental or statutory body and in particular if there is any change in the rate of VAT chargeable in respect of the gas or electricity or both We supply, this will cause our charges to change and may increase the charges You pay.
-An increase in these circumstances will not be subject to the provisions of this clause
+If any change or cost is imposed by or as a result of any action, order or decision, or imposition by any governmental or statutory body and in particular if there is any change in the rate of VAT chargeable in respect of the gas or electricity or both we supply, this will cause our charges to change and may increase the charges you pay.
+An increase in these circumstances will not be subject to the provisions of this clause 6.

 7. Meter readings

 a.
-You must give Us meter readings at every month.
-This will help Us to make sure Your bills are as accurate as possible.
-Help on how to read Your meter can be found in the help section at www.npowerselect.com/help-and-support.
-You can login into Our Website or mobile app and enter a meter read or call Our customer call centre on 0800 975 1354 (generally free from most landlines and should be free from a mobile).
+Unless you have a functional smart meter that can provide us with your meter readings remotely, you must give us meter readings at least every month.
+This will help us to make sure your bills are as accurate as possible.
+Help on how to read your meter can be found in the help section at https://npowerselect.com/help-and-support/.
+You can login into our website or mobile app and enter a meter read or call our customer call centre on 0800 975 1354 (generally free from most landlines and should be free from a mobile).

+d.
+If your home shares an unmetered supply of gas or electricity (or both) with other properties (for example, electricity used in shared parts of a building divided into flats), we may estimate the amount of gas or electricity (or both) used and charge you an appropriate share.

+e.
+If, in our reasonable opinion the meter reading you provide is not accurate, we will not use it, but we may try to contact you to get a new meter reading to use instead.

 f.
-If Your home shares an unmetered supply of gas or electricity (or both) with other properties (for example, electricity used in shared parts of a building divided into flats), We may estimate the amount of gas or electricity (or both) used and charge You an appropriate share.

-g.
-If, in our reasonable opinion the meter reading You provide is not accurate, We will not use it, but We may try to contact You to get a new meter reading to use instead.

-h.
-If, for any reason, Your meter does not register any gas or electricity used, You agree to pay the amount that We reasonably estimate You have used.
+If, for any reason, your meter does not register any gas or electricity used, you agree to pay the amount that we reasonably estimate you have used.